heratyian/software-development-lessons/version-control-with-git/index.md

 ___

-# Make your first commit
+# Status

-Now enter `git status` to see status of this repository
+Enter `git status` to see status of this repository

+---

+# Make a commit (cli)

+1. Use `git add` to stage files you want to commit

-If you want to add everything in your `notes/`
+    `git add .` If you want to add everything
-  1. `git add .`

 2. `git commit -m "Initial commit"`

+---
+# Make a commit (vscode)

+1. Open source control panel
+2. Stage changes
+3. Enter commit message
+4. Click 'Commit'

 ---
 # Commit Message